LearnersGuild/talent/architecture-design.md

 BrowserRouter is wrapped within a Provider.
 The Provider creates a global store based on the reducers.
 We have also passed in a second parameter to allow for the Redux Dev Tools extension for Chrome to work.

-Further on, there are five directories:
+Further on, there are four directories:
 - Actions
 - Components
 - Containers
-- Data
 - Reducers

 The design for these files are such that they usually contain a single index file within the folder.